iianuragii/Weather_Website/README.md

 # Weather_Website
-Used to display the weather and other behaviors of any cities you want.
+This Webpage is used to display the temperature and other climatic behaviors of any cities you want.